phpuech/OT_Analysis/JOSS/paper.md

 -  measure the amount of tubes in the overall population.

-The output file can then be reloaded using ad-hoc procedures (eg. in Python) to merge or sort the data, plot, perform statistical analysis,... on relevant biophysical parameters described in https://github.com/phpuech/OT_Analysis.
+The output file can then be reloaded using ad-hoc procedures (e.g. in Python) to merge or sort the data, plot, perform statistical analysis on relevant biophysical parameters described in https://github.com/phpuech/OT_Analysis.

-The results of the analysis can then be used to feedback on the experimental parameters (contact force, contact duration, molecular densities on the beads, bead size,...) and / or compare different molecules in order to examine a biological effect (for this last point, see [@manca_membrane:2022])
+The results of the analysis can then be used to feedback on the experimental parameters (contact force, contact duration, molecular densities on the beads, bead size) and / or compare different molecules in order to examine a biological effect (for this last point, see [@manca_membrane:2022]).

 # Functionality documentation